nasa-jpl/explorer-1/CONTRIBUTING.md

 Styling is achieved with inline Tailwind CSS classes in the component markup.
 Custom SCSS is only used where that is impossible or impractical.

-SCSS files live in `/src/scss/` and [Parcel](https://parceljs.org/) is used to compile all partials and imports.
+SCSS files live in `@explorer-1/common` and is compiled by Vite.
 If you must write custom SCSS for your component, all SCSS should be namespaced to your component.
 See [Adding SCSS](#adding-scss) for more information.

 #### Adding SCSS

 > Custom SCSS should only be added if it is impossible or impractical to style your component with inline Tailwind CSS classes.

-If you are adding SCSS for component, create a SCSS partial for it in `/src/scss/components/` and import it in `/src/scss/_components.scss`.
-Partials for global styles should be imported in `/src/scss/styles.scss`.
+If you are adding SCSS for component, create a SCSS partial for it in `/packages/common/src/scss/components/` and import it in `/packages/common/src/scss/_components.scss`.
+Partials for global styles should be imported in `/packages/common/src/scss/styles.scss`.
 Filenames for component SCSS partials should use CamelCase, e.g. `_MyComponent.scss`

 When defining custom classes, use extracted Tailwind CSS classes via Tailwind's `@apply` directive whenever possible.

 Below is an example walkthrough of adding SCSS for a new component named `MyComponent`:

-1. Create a SCSS partial for your component: `/src/scss/components/_MyComponent.scss`
+1. Create a SCSS partial for your component: `/packages/common/src/scss/components/_MyComponent.scss`
 2. Namespace all styles with your component name:

    ```scss